-Offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick, Longford and The Isle of Man.
+Offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick, Gibraltar, Bermuda and The Isle of Man.

-@ grantthornton.ie 🐑 @GrantThorntonIE 🛍 Grant Thornton Ireland
+grantthornton.ie @GrantThorntonIE @GrantThornton Ireland

-$\ensuremath{\textcircled{O}}$ 2023 Grant Thornton Ireland.
+© 2024 Grant Thornton Ireland.
 All rights reserved.
-Authorised by Chartered Accountants Ireland ("CAI") to carry on investment business.
+Authorised by Chartered Accountants Ireland (CAI) to

 'Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.

-Grant Thornton International Ltd [GTIL] and the member firms are not a worldwide partnership.
+Grant Thornton Ireland is a member firm of Grant Thornton International Ltd (GTIL).
+GTIL and the member firms are not a worldwide partnership.
 GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
 GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.
-This publication has been prepared only as a guide.
-No responsibility can be accepted by us for loss occasioned to any person acting or refraining from acting as a result of any material in this publication.
+(945)